Emmalu868/Group-3-Project/README.md

 Harshitha Katta <br>

 ## About the project
+We have choosen to analyze gasoline prices and airline stock prices and to identify the relation between them.
+Gasoline and Airline industry is an enormously interesting industries to dig deeper.
+These two acts as some of the the best economic indicators.
+Gasoline industry affect wide range of industries like transportation, manufacturing and agriculture and many more.
+And, Airline industry is one of the best industries to understand consumer behaviour, whether people are willing to travel, spend money, and general behavioural pattens of the consumers.
+Relating these two would help us understand a better view of economic activity in the coming years.
 As per studies and research, gasoline prices and airline stock prices share an inverse relationship, with the value of airline stocks rising as the gasoline's price falls.
+But lets find out why?
 Our project is to test this by analysing historic gasoline prices and airline stocks for some of the major economies and examining their relationship.
-Our project also analyses how the demand and price for gasoline is impacted by a global crisis such as the COVID-19 pandemic.  <br>
+Our project also analyses how the demand and price for gasoline is impacted by a global crisis such as the COVID-19 pandemic.
+Because its important to take a major world event into consideration while we are trying to understand the trend.  <br>

 ## Datasets